Our House (musical): Act 2

 On the wrong path, Joe is waiting for Mr Pressman's demolition expert, who is revealed to be Reecey.
-Joe tells Reecey to break into 25 Casey Street while Kath is out ("Simple Equation - Reprise").
+Joe tells Reecey to break into 25 Casey Street while Kath is out ("Simple Equation – Reprise").
 On the right path, Sarah finds Joe sleeping in the now disheveled Morris Minor and they discuss Joe's while thinking about how much they miss each other.
 She reveals that 25 Casey Street was gifted to the Casey family.
 Joe praises her investigative skills and they hug, more in love than ever ("It Must Be Love").
 Sarah also reveals she didn't get married.
 Secretly elated, Joe decides to go home to his mother.
 On the wrong path, Emmo and Lewis tell Joe that Kath didn't get in the limousine because she wanted to wait for Joe.
 Realising she'll still be home when Reecey breaks in, Joe runs home ("The Sun and the Rain").

 On both paths, Reecey sets fire to 25 Casey Street, and both Joes arrive as the house is burning down.
 On the right path, Kath is safe, much to the relief of Joe.
 On the wrong path, Kath dies in the fire.
 At her funeral, Lewis blames Joe for her death and one by one, the others leave.
 Joe is charged with arson and manslaughter after Reecey names him as an accomplice.

 On the right path, Joe and Sarah get married.
 Joe talks with Kath, where he says he now understands his dad's situation better.
 He says he wishes he'd done things differently, to which his dad says that as long as he's with the people he loves, he's done the right thing.
 For a brief moment, Joe and Dad can finally hear each other.
-They share aReprise"). touching moment as Dad leaves.
+They share a touching moment as Dad leaves.
 Joe returns to the group for the wedding photo and the party ensues.
 Suddenly, Joe is thrust back to the night of the party and eventual break in.
-However, instead of breaking into the building site, he kisses Sarah before taking her out dancing ("Our House - Reprise").
+However, instead of breaking into the building site, he kisses Sarah before taking her out dancing ("Our House – Reprise").